musabshak/engs-50/module3/hash/README.md

 test6: tests applying a function to the elements in the hash, here printing their names \n what about this?
 Hey test
+added from git, but want to delete it in merge